moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/005_custom_adherence_report.md

        - organizations_email_domain
    ```

-1. The checks would be a list of Enums that and denotes one of the compliance adherence checks supported by GitLab.
+1. The checks would be a list of Enums that and denotes one of the checks supported by GitLab.
 1. Once the configuration is saved and applied to a compliance framework, we would only display the results of the
-selected compliance adherence checks for the projects with those compliance frameworks.
+selected checks for the projects with those compliance frameworks.
 1. We would not display the compliance adherence status for projects that don't have a compliance framework applied.
 1. This approach had certain advantages:
    1. Compliance configurations stored as code, easier to share and reuse it.